Before you respond

 Why would a scammer know about my earlier loss?

-Scammers may buy, sell, or trade information about people who already paid a scammer.
+Scammers may buy, sell, or trade information about people who already paid a scammer, then pose as the FBI, IC3, a law firm, or a recovery company.

 What should I do if I already paid a recovery company?